Home

 Power Amplifier Board (P700)

-Bad soldering, one lead was not soldered to the PCB
+Bad soldering, one lead was bent but not soldered to the PCB

 Marantz_1060_Power Amp Board (P700)_bad soldering, one lead was not soldered

-The power amplifier board has four low leakage e-caps (C701, C702, C711, C712) installed in the signal path, and eight aluminum electrolytic capacitors (C703, C704, C707 thru C710, C717, C718).
-I replaced two original low leakage e-caps C701 and C702 with film polyester WIMA caps.
-The other two low leakage e-caps (C711 and C712) were replaced with modern low leakage Nichicon UKL caps.
-The remaining aluminum e-caps were replaced with low impedance Nichicon UPW/UPM caps.
+The power amplifier board contains four low-leakage electrolytic capacitors (C701, C702, C711, C712) installed in the signal path, along with eight aluminum electrolytic capacitors (C703, C704, C707, C708, C709, C710, C717, C718).
+The original low-leakage capacitors at positions C701 and C702 were replaced with WIMA polyester film capacitors.
+The remaining low-leakage capacitors (C711 and C712) were replaced with modern low-leakage Nichicon UKL caps.
+All remaining aluminum electrolytic capacitors were upgraded to low-impedance Nichicon UPW/UPM series.

-I tested all e-caps removed from this board with an Atlas ESR70 capacitance meter and the results are below.
-The measured capacitance of C709 is only 13uF (deviation from the rated capacitance is 72%!).
-Another e-cap C718 failed the test (open circuit/low capacitance).
+I tested all the electrolytic capacitors removed from this board using an Atlas ESR70 capacitance meter, and the results are as follows: the measured capacitance of C709 was only 13µF, representing a 72% deviation from the rated value.
+Additionally, capacitor C718 failed the test entirely, exhibiting either an open circuit or very low capacitance.

 Test results on original capacitors removed from the power amplifier board: